opencog/link-grammar/link-grammar/dict-atomese/README.md

 This is just an example.
 Grammatical classes are similar, except that the `WordNode`s are replaced by `WordClassNode`s.
-There are additional generalizations that allow visual and audo data to be encoded in the same format, and for such sensory information to be correlated with language information.
+There are additional generalizations that allow visual and audio data to be encoded in the same format, and for such sensory information to be correlated with language information.
 This is an area of ongoing research.